ZornLab/Mona/README.md

 if (!require("remotes")) install.packages("remotes")
 remotes::install_github("ZornLab/Mona")
 ```
 There is additional software you may need outside of R: the hdf5 library and a C/C++ compiler.
 See [BPCells](https://github.com/bnprks/BPCells), which handles Mona's data storage, for more information.
+Binaries for BPCells are also available [here](https://bnprks.r-universe.dev/BPCells).

 ## Getting started